-- 3.1.
-The Discipline Chairman shall, as soon as reasonably practicable, inform the Secretary of the club against whom the complaint has been made. - 3.2 Any action the Discipline Chairman may take in respect of complaints from first eleven matches shall be in addition to the on-field action taken by the umpires under Law 42.
-There is no power to rescind such an on-field sanction. - 3.3 Any Level 1 or Level 2 breach of the Code of Conduct shall in the first instance be dealt with by the Discipline Chairman.
-In the case of Level 1 and Level 2 breaches, this shall as an indicator, be a minimum of a final warning (Level 1) or two match (Level 2) ban to be served with immediate effect. - 3.4.
-Within 48 hours of receipt of the written complaint, the Discipline Chairman or his nominated deputy shall consider the complaint and resolve: - a) To impose a penalty; or - b) To take no action except to record the complaint and notify the club; or - c) To refer the matter for a Disciplinary Hearing. - Level 3 or 4 complaints will automatically be subject to a Disciplinary Hearing and in the case of such a complaint against a player, unless the Discretionary Chairman in his absolute discretion decides otherwise, that player will be automatically banned from playing any matches run under the auspices of the League pending the outcome of the Hearing. - 3.5.
-Any match/time sanctions imposed under paragraph 3.4. above, shall be advised in writing by the Discipline Chairman or his nominated deputy to Middlesex Cricket.
-Players should understand that match/time bans will normally apply to all cricket played under the auspices of ECB. - 3.6.
+- 4.1.
+The League Secretary shall, as soon as reasonably practicable (within 72 hours), inform the Secretary of the club against whom the complaint has been made. - 4.2.
+Any action the Committee may take in respect of complaints shall be in addition to the on-field action taken by the umpires under Law 42.
+There is no power to rescind such an on-field sanction. - 4.3.
+Any Level 1 or Level 2 breach of the Code of Conduct shall in the first instance be dealt with by the League Committee.
+In the case of Level 1 and Level 2 breaches, this shall as an indicator, be a minimum of a final warning (Level 1) or two matches (Level 2) ban to be served with immediate effect. - 4.4.
+Within 10 working days of receipt of the written complaint, the League Committee shall consider the complaint and resolve: - A. To impose a penalty; or - B. To take no action except to record the complaint and notify the club; or - C. To refer the matter for a Disciplinary Hearing.
+Level 3 or 4 complaints will automatically be subject to a Disciplinary Hearing with the League Committee. - 4.5.
+Any match/time sanctions imposed under paragraph 3.4. above, shall be advised in writing by the League Secretary Players should understand that match/time bans will normally apply to all cricket played under the auspices of ECB.
+Any player banned by the league must not be present at the venues of their club MPCL matches; failure to abide by this requirement will lead to increase in level of ban. - 4.6.
 In the case of an incident involving a player under the age of 18 years old, the Middlesex Cricket Welfare Officer will immediately be informed.
-In such circumstances, the incident may be regarded as: - a) A welfare and child protection case or - b) An outright disciplinary case.
-If the incident is being investigated by another organisation (e.g. the Police, ECB Safeguarding Department) the League will await the outcome of that investigation. - 3.7 In the case of a registered player being the subject of a complaint, the National Leagues & Competitions Manager to be advised immediately by telephone or email by the Secretary of the League and/or to the Chairman of the League or the Chairman of the League Disciplinary Committee.
+In such circumstances, the incident may be regarded as: - A. A welfare and child protection case or - B. An outright disciplinary case.
+If the incident is being investigated by another organisation (e.g. the Police, ECB Safeguarding Department) the League will await the outcome of that investigation.